ESCAP’s approach to partnerships in based on:

 We promote different partnership modalities tailored to the needs of individual partners, including:

-- Framework agreements under memoranda of understanding (MOUs)
+- Framework agreements under memoranda of understanding (MOUs) and other partnership arrangements

 - Direct contribution by the partner under a trust fund or special agreement